Expand Your CMS Capabilities with Our Plugin Store

 How to Use UTM Tracking and Event-Based Analytics for Ad Campaigns

 Tracking doesn’t end with GA4.
-UTMs and event-based tracking offer even more granularity — especially when analyzing user behavior across marketing campaigns.
+UTMs and event-based analytics add another layer of granularity to your ad performance measurement, especially when you analyse user behaviour across multiple campaigns and channels.

 How UTM Parameters Help Track Campaign Effectiveness